bartlettpsj/notes/readme.md

 npm start
 ```

-To start the ui server in development mode, start a terminal window and enter..
+To start the api server in development mode, start a terminal window and enter..

 ```
 cd notes-api